AGr2020Xman/employee-manager-cli/README.md

 3. Create the employee_tracker_db by running the script <addr>schema.sql</addr> and seeding mock data with the <addr>seeds.sql</addr> included in <a href="./src/db">db</a> folder.

+4. Adjust root and password locations, as well as port in the databaseQuery.js file for your own servers.

 ## Usage

 Ensure the following are correctly installed (if you have node already, make sure version is up to date):